eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 Thread configuration
 ********************

-Cyclone DDS creates a number of threads and each of these threads has a number of properties that can be controlled individually.
+Eclipse Cyclone DDS creates a number of threads and each of these threads has a number of properties that can be controlled individually.
 The properties that can be controlled
 are: